A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 Should be cozy.

-Achievemnt-Unlocked network
+Achievement-Unlocked network

 While web is a perfect platform for independent publishing of games, there is no real actual place where you can gather your achievements.